Heat transport of the kagom\'{e} Heisenberg quantum spin liquid candidate YCu$_3$(OH)$_{6.5}$Br$_{2.5}$: localized magnetic excitations and spin gap

 The thermal conductivity of the three YCOB samples without magnetic field, plotted as $\kappa/T$ $vs$ $T$, is shown in Fig. 2(a).
 They are of very similar type.
 The minor difference of absolute values of the calculated $\kappa/T$ can be attributed to the uncertainty in the measurement of the sample geometry.
-The first key message of our work is the clear trend that all $\kappa/T$ curves going towards the origin of coordinates.
-This fact precludes itinerant quasiparticles as the excitations of the YCOB ground state, which otherwise should result a sizeable $\kappa_0/T$ like electrons in metals~\cite{dmit}.
-The data suggest that phonons are the only heat carrier in YCOB.
-Therefore, the fractionalized spin excitations, if existent in YCOB, must be localized or gapped.
+The first key message of our work is the clear trend that all $\kappa/T$ curves extrapolate towards the origin of coordinates.
+This fact precludes itinerant gapless quasiparticles of a Fermi surface contributing to the thermal transport.
+Otherwise, these should yield a sizeable residual term $\kappa_0/T$, like the electronic heat conductivity in metals~\cite{dmit}.
+The data suggest that phonons are the only heat carrier in YCOB, and fractionalized fermionic excitations, if they exist, have no Fermi surface or are localized.

-Indeed, in the low-temperature limit $\kappa/T$($T$) obeys the expected power law dependence, as can be inferred from Fig. 2(b), where $\kappa/T$($T$) is plotted in log-log scale.
-However, as indicated by the dashed red line and marked with the red arrow, the curve deviates downward from the low-temperature power law above a critical temperature $T$*~$\sim 230$ mK.
-A power-law fit
+Indeed, at $T\rightarrow0$ all curves obey a power law $\kappa/T\propto T^{\alpha}$ with $\alpha$ between 1.1 and 1.3, see Fig. 2(b) and (c), see below for details.
+This represents the expectation of $1<\alpha\leq2$ for standard ballistic phonon transport in the low-temperature limit, where the mean free path of the phonons is limited by scattering off the sample surface.
+Note, that on naturally grown crystal surfaces, like is the case here, the phonon reflection at the sample surface normally is not perfectly diffuse, but becomes increasingly specular as the mean phonon wave length grows upon lowering the temperature.
+Thereby, the phonon means free path also effectively grows, and one expects $1<\alpha<2$ \cite{Pohl,Thacher,Pohl0,LiSY}.
+This indeed is the case in our samples according to a fit

+which yields a vanishing small $\kappa_0/T$ and a slightly sample dependent $\alpha$ in the mentioned range~\cite{SM}, as summarized in Fig. 2(c).